cmb2333/CS_305_Module5/README.md

 # CS_305_Module5
 This is the repo used for CS-305 Module 5.
-The purpose of this project is to practice licensed under
+The purpose of this project is to practice ownership and collaboration on Git Hub licensed under GNU General Public License